As used in this rule:

 (1) "Eligibility determination date" means the March first immediately preceding the policy year for which the EM is being calculated for private employers, and the September first immediately preceding the policy year for which the EM is being calculated for public employer taxing districts.

 (B) Except as provided for in paragraph (D) of this rule, the bureau shall limit the increase in EM of an employer meeting the eligibility requirements of this rule to one hundred per cent of the initial EM calculated for that employer in the preceding rating year.

 (C) Eligibility requirements.

 (1) As of the eligibility determination date,

-(b) Except as provided for in paragraphs (C)(1)(b)(i) and (C)(1)(b)(ii) of this rule, the employer must not have cumulative lapses in workers' compensation coverage in excess of forty days within the twelve months preceding June first immediately prior to the policy year to which the cap will be applied.
+(b) Except as provided for in paragraphs (C)(1)(b)(i) and (C)(1)(b)(ii) of this rule, the employer must not have cumulative lapses in workers' compensation coverage in excess of forty days within the preceding twelve months.

 (2) An employer must annually complete a safety program prescribed by the division of safety and hygiene no later than safety requirement completion date during each policy year in which the cap applies.
 If the employer fails to comply with these requirements, the bureau will remove the cap for the policy year in which the requirements were not met and use employer's uncapped EM for that policy year.